IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/governance.md

 #  Community Involvement
 The ONE Record model is governed with transparency and inclusiveness:

 - Industry participants are encouraged to contribute through **GitHub**, where the data model is publicly available.
-Contributions can be made by [**creating a new issue**](https://github.com/IATA-Cargo/ONE-Record/issues/new), which will then be reviewed and assessed by the dedicated ONE Record Data Model taskforce.
+Contributions can be made by [**creating a new issue**](https://github.com/IATA-Cargo/ONE-Record/issues/new), which will then be reviewed and assessed by the dedicated ONE Record Data Model taskforce who is meeting (online) regularly.
 - Open discussions and collaborative documentation foster innovation and ensure practical applicability.

 You can access the GitHub dashboard through this link: [Data Model Changes](https://github.com/users/IATA-Cargo/projects/2/views/1).
+Please note that GitHub issues are closed and archived once they have been added in the latest release.

 # Change Management Process
 A simple change request process is in place to propose updates or extensions to the model: